Tiramisu-Compiler/tiramisu/README.md

 - [ISL] (http://repo.or.cz/w/isl.git) Library.
   Check the ISL [README] (http://repo.or.cz/isl.git/blob/HEAD:/README) for details.
+  Be sure to have installed autoconf and libtool installed on your machine before building ISL by running the following commands:

+        sudo apt-get install autoconf
+        sudo apt-get install libtool

 - LLVM-3.7 or greater (required by the [Halide] (https://github.com/halide/Halide) framework, check the section "Acquiring LLVM" in the Halide [README] (https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it).